fizwit/easy_update/README.md

 ### Usage
 easy_update takes a single argument which is the path to an easyconfig file.
-A new easyconfig is written written to the same filename with the file extension of .update
+A new easyconfig is written to the same filename with the file extension of .update

 ~~~
 ./easy_build.py Python-2.7.12-foss-2016b --verbose